yellowmessenger/documentation/docs/platform_concepts/engagement/inbound/gettingStarted/launchingYourFirstInboundCampaign.md

    ![](https://i.imgur.com/Tl4n4zU.png)

-6. In **Frequency**, define how frequently you a visitor to see the campaign.
+6. In **Frequency**, define how frequently you want a visitor to see the campaign.

    ![](https://i.imgur.com/yCgvhP8.png)